Life Journey of a British Iraqi Architect Zaha Hadid

 After Zaha’s death, Patrik Schumacher, her business associate, took the lead of her company, Zaha Hadid Architects (ZHA) to finish all unfinished works and to get new projects.

-Zaha Hadid’s Honorary Awards
+Zaha Hadid’s Honourary Awards

 Guangzhou Opera